 Summer is right around thecorner!
 This may be your favorite time of year, but for your cat, this season can mean a host of health troubles.
-Fleas top the list, along with others that can make these months miserable for your feline.
+Fleas top the list, along with other issues that can make these months miserable for your feline.
 Here’s what you need to know to tackle summer cat health concerns:

 Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via this link, at no additional cost to you.

 Fleas thrive in summer heat and humidity.
 Although over-the-counter products and flea collars may help, topical prescription medications tend to offer the best protection.
 The medication is applied directly to your cat’s skin to kill existing fleas and prevent future infestations.
 I don’t like the idea of putting chemicals on my pets, I prefer natural products such as Easy Defense Flea Control.